SwenneHacks/myCpp/modulos/Day06/ex00/about.md

 #### #### ####

+# STUDY NOTES: static classes

+Static members are functions that belong to the class rather than to an instance of the class.
+This means that they can be accessed without creating an instance of the class, and they are shared by all instances of the class.

+ Static classes are often used for utility classes, such as mathematical functions or string manipulation functions, where it is not necessary to create an instance of the class to use the functions.

-# STUDY NOTES: STATIC CAST
+# STUDY NOTES: static casting

-C++ supports 4 types of casting:
+C++ supports 4 types of casting: Static Cast, Dynamic Cast, Const Cast, Reinterpret Cast

-Static Cast
-Dynamic Cast
-Const Cast
-Reinterpret Cast

 Static Cast
 This is the simplest type of cast that can be used.
 It is a compile-time cast.